-The national anthem will be performed live before each regional competition and after the marchin ceremony.
+The national anthem will be performed before each regional competition, which will occur after the march-in ceremony.

 TOUCH WARM-UP

 During NCAA postseason competition, as competitors arrive at each event for competition there will be a four-minute touch warm-up on each event for regionals round one and the final round, as well as national finals.
 For Regionals round two and nationals semifinals, thirty seconds will be added for each all-around and individual competitor.
 All participants on each event may use the entire touch warm-up time and all warm-ups will begin at the same time, regardless of duration.